-Focus Areas Key Outcomes Considerations Possible Activations & Projects Key Stakeholders Role(s) Timeframe 5.1 Short Visit Vehicle Contribution Financial contribution by all non-resident, day trip vehicles onto Phillip Island.
+Focus Areas Key Outcomes Considerations Possible Activations & Projects Lead 5.1 Short Visit Vehicle Contribution \$ Contribution by all non- resident, day trip vehicles onto Phillip Island.
 An opportunity for the destination to take bold action Aim is to address strong community sentiment around too many cars in the destination, particularly at peak times, while also supporting emissions reductions and incentivising overnight stays.
 Creative ideas for raising sustainable revenue should not be off the table The community has a strong desire for funds generated to be quarantined and re-invested into community initiatives, active transport or conservation initiatives.
 Look to technology as an enabler, such as number plate recognition technology.
 Peak-season, location specific parking charges for non-residents is another another solution identified by community.
 Change management principles will be key to build trust around the value and reason for the project to ensure wider buy in by all stakeholders.
-Inspiration: UK Clean Air Zones, Venice Day Trip Visitor Fee Short Visit Vehicle Contribution Scoping Project BCSC DPI Leadership Partner Advocacy 2024/2025 5.2 Electric Vehicle Network Transition to support electric vehicle usage for visitors and visitor experiences.
+Inspiration: UK Clean Air Zones, Venice Day Trip Visitor Fee Short Visit Vehicle Contribution Scoping Project BCSC DPI 5.2 Electric Vehicle Network Transition to support electric vehicle usage for visitors and visitor experiences.
 An opportunity for all stakeholders to have a conversation on how the destination is going to support the transition to electric vehicle future.
 Advocate for destination accommodation, key attractions and key visitor precincts to invest in electric vehicle charging infrastructure.
 BSCS to explore their role as part of Integrated Transport Planning Look for federal and state aligned grant opportunities Support and align with Totally Renewable Phillip Island actions.
-Strategy Alignment: Bass Coast Shire Climate Action Plan 2020 - 2030 EV Industry Advocacy BCSC DPI Nature Parks Leadership Advocacy 2024/2025

-Focus Areas Key Outcomes Considerations Possible Activations & Projects Key Stakeholders Role(s) Timeframe 5.3 Active & Public Transport Visitors are able to get to and around the destination without a car or paid tour.
+Strategy Alignment: Bass Coast Shire Climate Action Plan 2020 - 2030 EV Industry Advocacy BCSC DPI Nature Parks 5.3 Active & Public Transport Visitors are able to get to and around the destination without a car or paid tour.
 Advocating for funding for the On Demand Transport Pilot (Major Project) Continued progress of the Tracks and Trails Strategy Priority Trails (Major Project) to grow active transport options for walking and cycling visitors and tour operators.
-Advocate for schedule improvements for Melbourne &lt;&gt; Frankston&lt;&gt; Stony Point&lt;&gt; Western Port Ferry in line with Isle of Wight opening.
+Advocate for schedule improvements for Melbourne <> Frankston<> Stony Point<> Western Port Ferry in line with Isle of Wight opening.
 Advocate for Isle of Wight Green Transport Plan activation.
 Encourage other businesses to develop their own plans and messaging to visitors.
 Advocate for active transport, destination based hire and tour options, that activate the destination's Nature experience strengths (Focus Area 4.1) Look to water based transfers between towns, such as peak times or major events.
-Advocacy for fit for purpose marine infrastructure that fits Park's Vic are a key stakeholder.
-The Car Ferry is still a consideration into Cowes if external conditions aligned, as it would support increase capacity of passenger traffic to the destination.
+The Car Ferry is still a consideration if external conditions aligned, as it would support increase capacity of passenger traffic to the destination.
 However it's business case is not a current priority for destination stakeholders.
-On Demand Responsive Transport Pilot Delivery Tracks and Trails Priority Trails Delivery Public Transport Alignment Advocacy Water Based Transfers Feasibility and Scoping BCSC DPI Advocacy Partner Ongoing 5.4 Integrated Transport Planning Local area parking and transport issues unified.
-Solutions actioned.
-Council led strategy to capture all transport issues across the Shire Community and industry input to capture all local area transport issues not already addressed in this Plan Accessibility is an important consideration Marine transport an important consideration (Focus area 5.5) Where relevant add to Major Projects Funding Advocacy List (Focus Area 4.10) and support through Planning Frameworks (Focus Area 4.8) Any transport issues identified through Town and Community Place Based Destination Planning (Focus Area 4.7) captured, prioritise, budgeted and actioned Important avenue for community and industry to shared the local place based transport challenges Intergrated Transport Plan BCSC Deliver 2023/2024
+On Demand Responsive Transport Pilot Tracks and Trails Priority Trails Active Transport Experience Development Public Transport Alignment BCSC DPI